 - Set up a simple, but professional-looking website.
 You can set up a WordPress-based site with a premium theme for less than $100.

 - Order some business cards with your logo, website address, and email address to hand out to potential clients.

 People turn to services like Rover because of trust.
 Remember, clients have to be willing to hand over the keys to their home and entrust their four-legged best friend to your care.
-That makes many pet owners reluctant to hire a stranger off Craigslist or a local bulletin board.
+That makes many pet owners reluctant to hire a stranger off Craigslist or other sites like it.